jarad/stat544/links.md

 ---
 {% include JB/setup %}

-On this page I hope to link to anything that will be relevant for STAT 544:
+On this page I hope to link to anything that will be relevant for STAT 544 split into categories: Course related, RSS feeds, R and packages, and Bayesian software.

 ### Course related
 - [Course](http://jarad.github.com/stat544)